 How to Create Quiet Spaces in the Workplace

 Many of today’s offices are open, opting for unassigned seating options instead of private offices.
-Open workplaces are proven to promote collaboration and impromptu interactions needed for effective work and team dynamics; however, people still need quiet spaces away from distractions and disruptions in order to concentrate.
+Open workplaces are proven to promote collaboration and impromptu interactions needed for effective work and team dynamics; however, people still need quiet office spaces away from distractions and disruptions in order to concentrate.
 Whether you’re an introvert looking for reprieve, an extrovert needing some focus time, or anything in between, it’s important to include quiet spaces in your office design.

 Give employees control over their environment